Rebutia fiebrigii [ray-BEW-tee-uh, fi-BREE-gil] is an interesting little flowering cactus. This South American plant belongs to the genus Rebutia.

 The flame cactus and other members of the cactus rebutia genus bloom in the spring.

-It produces orange-red flowers with round petals which cover most of the cactus plant.
+It produces orange-red flowers with round petals that cover most of the cactus plant.

 Some of the other species of rebutia cactus family produce various shades of: